 Sunday Brunch at Mission Ranch

-Oh - and did I mention that this is the place owned by actor and director Clint Eastwood?
+This is, by the way, the place owned by actor and director Clint Eastwood.
 You probably won't find him there, but it's fun to know.Continue to 5 of 8 below.

 05 of 08

 The 17-Mile Drive is well-known - and scenic.
 It passes some gorgeous scenery, over-the-top houses, and the legendary Pebble Beach Golf Links.
 It will take an hour or two to tour, depending on how many time you stop.

 To find out where the best entrances are, how to get a refund on your entrance fee and what you can see, check out the 17-Mile Drive Guide.

 Monterey Bay is one of the best places on the West Coast for whale watching, with the longest season in California.
 In fact, it more or less lasts all year.
 The only thing that changes is what you might see when you go out.
 It might be humpback whales feeding — or orcas pursuing a gray whale and her calf.
 Or even a rare beaked whale.

 07 of 08